 3. Static Electricity

-Electricity that does not move is called static electricity.
-You probably have had first-hand experience with static electricity.
+The electricity that does not move is called static electricity.
+You probably have had the first-hand experience with static electricity.
 If you walk across a carpet when the surrounding air is fairly dry, static electricity may build up on your body.
-If you then touch a door knob, a water faucet, or some other metal object, the static electricity flows into the metal.
+If you then touch a doorknob, a water faucet, or some other metal object, the static electricity flows into the metal.

-To built up enough static electricity on your body, the electricity may suddenly jumps from your hand to the metal.
+To build up enough static electricity on your body, the electricity may suddenly jump from your hand to the metal.
 It jumps just before you touch the metal.
 Then you can feel the electricity flowing for an instant.
 You call that feeling a “shock.”
 The shock may startle you and may cause a little pain, but it is harmless.